Types of Available Aid

 California Student Aid Commission Grant Programs Processing P.O.
 Box 419028, Rancho Cordova, CA 95741-9028

-• The teacher Education Assistance for College and Higher Education (TEACH) Grant program is a federal financial aid grant program available to students enrolled in eligible programs.
+• The Teacher Education Assistance for College and Higher Education (TEACH) Grant program is a federal financial aid grant program available to students enrolled in eligible programs.
 The TEACH Grant Program provides grants of up to $4,000 a year to students who intend to teach full-time in a high-need field at a public or private elementary or secondary school that the U.S. Department of Education has designated as having a high concentration of students from low-income families.

 Agreement to Serve (ATS)